lai0pei/BlockChain-Data-Integrity-using-SHA256/README.md

 ## Adding a new node

-1. Check instruction in powerpoint.
+1. Check instruction in Thesis.pdf.

 ## Reqired package link